gitcd-io/gitcd/README.rst

 Since gitcd is using python3 by default, you better upgrade.

-After successful installation of python3 and pip for pyhton3, run the following command to install and upgrade gitcd:
+After successful installation of python3 and pip for pyhton3, run the following command to install or upgrade gitcd:

 .. code:: console

-    pip3 install gitcd --upgrade
+    pip3 install --user --upgrade gitcd

 Argument Completion
 -------------------